Malus-Lupo/TerraFirmaRedux/README.md

 # TerraFirmaRedux
-Minecraft 1.12.2 Mod Pack based off TerraFirmaCraft Right now I am only looking for help with the cooking script.
+Minecraft 1.12.2 Mod Pack based off TerraFirmaCraft.

+Right now I am only looking for help with the cooking script.
 Recipes can be added easily by opening the game, going into creative, opening the Chef Workstation, and pressing the creative mode button.